localnerve/html-snapshots/README.md

 ## Feedback
 Please [let me know how you are using this library](http://www.localnerve.com/blog/how-are-you-using-html-snapshots/) so I can make sure it evolves appropriately.

+## Other Notes
+Here are some [background and other notes](http://github.com/localnerve/html-snapshots/blob/master/docs/notes.md) regarding this project.

 ## Getting Started
 This library requires PhantomJS '>=1.7.1'